-Rationalists believe that there is a sort of 'case general and case specific' relationship between general conditions of penormance and general conditions of correctness.
+Rationalists believe that there is a sort of 'case general and case specific'4 relationship between general conditions of penormance and general conditions of correctness.
 It means that some of the general conditions apply to both performance and correctness.
 Some others apply to the former but not to the latter and vice versa.
 This is also correct with the conditions of correctness.
-Some of these conditions apply to both the correctness of prayers and transactions.
+Some others apply to one but not to the other apply to both the correctness of prayers and transactions.
 Some others apply to one but not to the other and the other way round.